What is In-Mold Labeling?

 Sustainability

-One of the key sustainability advantages of in-mold labeling (IML) is mono-material compatibility.
+One of the main sustainability benefits of in-mold labeling (IML) is mono-material compatibility.

-Because the label and base material are often the same type of polymer, the final product:
+Because the label and base material are often made from the same type of polymer, the final product:

 • Is easier to recycle